DJRaov/MRZopenFW/README.md

 ## Hardware Modifications

 Some more advanced features require hardware modifications.
 Refer to the `mods/` directory for:
-- Additional sensor integration guides
+- Additional sensor integration
-- Adding GFSK support
-- Wiring up PPS
-- Wiring up non-stock sensors
+- VCO inductor trimming
+- Reducing power draw
 (all coming soon)

 ## Contributing